lukebhan/PDEControlGym/docs/source/environments/Trafficarz1d.rst

 Traffic ARZ 1D PDE
 =========================

-This documentation provides a detailed description of the ARZ PDE model for traffic control and its implementation.
+This documentation provides a detailed description of the Traffic ARZ PDE model for traffic control and its implementation.

 Traffic congestion remains a major challenge as the world's population is rapidly growing.
 One particularly common form of congestion is stop-and-go traffic, which frequently occurs on busy freeways.
 Stop-and-go traffic is a result of delayed drivers response to changes in traffic flow.
 It makes the traffic flow across a freeway similiar to ocilliatory waves and this leads to unsafe driving conditions, increased fuel consumption, and higher emissions.
 Thus, it is crucial to develop effective control strategies to mitigate stop-and-go traffic in freeways.

-The ARZ PDE model is a well-known model for simulating stop-and-go traffic behavior on freeways as shown in the below figure.
+The `Traffic Aw–Rascle–Zhang (Traffic ARZ) PDE model <https://www.sciencedirect.com/science/article/abs/pii/S0005109818305144>`_ is a well-known model for simulating stop-and-go traffic behavior on freeways as shown in the below figure.
 It consists of a system of coupled hyperbolic PDEs that describe how traffic density evolves over time and space.

 .. figure:: ../_static/img/trafficARZFreeway.png